Customize Color Within Video Using Raspberry Pi

 Virtual network computing (VNC) viewer (optional)

-Tip: Before you start this example, we recommend you complete the Getting Started with Simulink Support Package for Raspberry Pi Hardware example.
+Tip: Before you start this example, we recommend you complete the Get Started with Simulink Support Package for Raspberry Pi Hardware example.

 1. Connect the micro-USB end of the USB cable to the Raspberry Pi and the regular USB end of the USB cable to the computer.
 Wait until the PWR LED on the hardware starts blinking.
 2. To connect a video device to the hardware, do any one of the following: